edopelawi/CascadingTableDelegate/README.md

 ## TODOs

-- Create root level, ready-to-use `CascadingTableDelegate`-compliant class.
-- Update to Swift 3 and check for new delegates in iOS 10.
 - Create sample for a page with rich and long content.
 - Publish to GitHub.
-- (Later) Create section and row level `CascadingTableDelegate`-compliant class that enables this library to be used easily.
+- Add `CONTRIBUTING.md`.
+- Update to Swift 3 and check for new delegate / datasource methods in iOS 10.
+- (Later) Create easier abstraction that allows easier and clearer use for this lib.
+Something like [Shoyu-esque](https://github.com/yukiasai/Shoyu).

 ## Example